fbpx

 The importance of using exact match anchor text lies in its ability to give context to search engines about the content of the linked page.
 It can improve the link page’s search engine ranking and domain authority if used correctly.

-However, overuse or misuse of exact match anchors can result in penalties from search engines, so it’s essential to use them in moderation and with caution.
+However, using the exact same anchor text excessively can be seen as suspicious by Google.
+This means that overuse or misuse of exact match anchors can result in penalties from search engines, so it’s essential to use them in moderation and with caution.

 6. Generic Anchor Text